Skip to content

 volume ndarray

-The 3D volume of interest.
+The 3D input volume (image stack).

 required